Features

 Shapelab is a VR-only 3D design application primarily for organic modeling.
 The robust polygon-based engine and feature set allows for creating high-quality props, characters, and concepts for applications, games, and virtual worlds, as well as digital concept art and storyboards, and for 3D printing.

 We want to provide the subscription option for those who don’t want to buy the software upfront for the full price.
-When you susbcribe you get 14 days of free trial before the amount is charged to your account.
-If you don’t want a subscription you can get Shapelab for a one-time purchase on Steam, Viveport or Meta store.
+If you don’t want a subscription you can get Shapelab for a one-time purchase on our website, Steam, or Meta store.

 No matter which option you choose, you will get the same version of Shapelab.